braidpool/braidpool/docs/_posts/2021-06-30-can-braidpool-reuse-p2pool-components.md

 [proposal](https://github.com/pool2win/braidpool/blob/main/proposal/proposal.pdf)
 under review.

-This is contrast to how in P2Pool each miner has to generate shares using the same difficulty.
+This is in contrast to how in P2Pool each miner has to generate shares using the same difficulty.
 As the network grows, the difficulty increases and smaller miners are forced out of the network.
 This dynamic that limits the growth of P2Pool is absent in Braidpool.
 As